tap-learnify/learnify-backend/README.md

 To install and set up the project, follow these steps:

-1. Clone the repository to your local machine: `git clone https://github.com/davidumoru/staffVerify.git`
+1. Clone the repository to your local machine: `git clone https://github.com/tap-learnify/learnify-backend.git`
-2. Navigate to the project directory `cd staffVerify`
+2. Navigate to the project directory `cd learnify-backend`
 3. Run `npm install` to install the project dependencies.

 ## Usage